 THE VALUE PROPOSITION – WHAT MAKES US DIFFERENT

-THRIVE SC provides emergency and longer-term transitional housing, cutting-edge services, and resources for women and children from ALL income levels and focuses not only on the immediate needs of safety, but also on the longer-term tools needed for a life of independence and empowerment.
+THRIVE SC provides transitional housing, holistic services, and cutting-edge resources for women and children from ALL income levels and focuses not only on the immediate needs of safety, but also on the longer-term tools needed for a life of independence and empowerment.

 THRIVE SC offers independent, non-communal living by replacing the traditional, shared living space setting with modern, individual efficiencies.
 This cutting edge approach helps residents and families to heal by providing much-needed personal space.
 Privacy fosters the re-establishment of dignity, as most abuse victims are deprived of personal space and are often subjected to strict and harsh rules.

 THRIVE SC has a solid and transparent financial process with checks and balances to ensure fiscal integrity.